+c.
 Constructive Acquisition: Undistributed Income Acquired from Separate Property Trust with Right to Compel Distribution

-Transposing the components of the rule announced in Burns, Lemke, and Lipsey, income derived from a separate property trust where the spouse-beneficiary does have a right to compel distribution is "constructively acquired" by that spouse, and therefore is community property.
+Income derived from a separate property trust where the spouse-beneficiary has a right to compel distribution is "constructively acquired" by that spouse, and therefore is community property.